roxas-ai/napari-roxas-ai/README.md

 -->

 ## Installation
-You will need github large file storage to download model files (if not using a debian-based distribution, check https://git-lfs.com/, else run:
+You will need `github large file storage to download model files.
+If not using a debian-based distribution, check https://git-lfs.com/, else run:

     sudo apt install git-lfs